 This post contains affiliate links.
 Read the full disclosure here.

 These white chocolate and raspberry cookies are soft and chewy and so easy to make!
-They’re ready in under 20 minutes, there’s no chilling required, and they can be made using fresh, frozen, or freeze-dried raspberries!
+They bring together the rich indulgent flavors of white chocolate with the summery sweet tang of raspberries.
+The best part is that they’re ready in under 20 minutes with no dough chilling required!

 white chocolate and raspberry cookies on parchment with chunks of white chocolate and fresh raspberries scattered around

-• These raspberry cookies use real raspberries for bursts of fresh raspberry flavor, but can also be made using freeze-dried or frozen raspberries.
+These raspberry cookies use real raspberries for bursts of fresh raspberry flavor, but just like my white chocolate raspberry blondies, they can also be made using freeze-dried or frozen raspberries.
 That means you can make them year round, not just in the summer!

 white chocolate and raspberry cookies on parchment with chunks of white chocolate and fresh raspberries scattered around